natevaughan/ischia/README.md

 ./ischia 3
 ```

-Deploy to your favorite Java 8 runtime environment!
+Deploy to your favorite Java 11 (or Java 8) runtime environment!

 # Changelog

+#### `v0.2.3` 2021-06-01
+ - Add docs for some interfaces
+ - Upgrade to Gradle 7
+ - Upgrade to Spring Boot 2.5.0
+ - Upgrade to Spring Security 5.5.0

 #### `v0.2.2` 2021-05-26
  - Upgrade to JDK 11
  - Upgrade to Kotlin 1.5.10